berl4nga01/datagram-calc/README.md

 - Total fragment's;
 - Offset datagram calc.

-The pourpose of this program is for study reasons, and check calcules of datagram with don't necessary of use AI for this, or search on web...
+The pourpose of this program is for study reasons, and check calcules of datagram without needing to use AI for this, or search on web...

 ### Usage tutorial

-[!] - Remember, the measure unit it's BYTES, when use, TYPE THE VALUE IN BYTES.
+[!] - Remember, the measure unit is BYTES, when use, TYPE THE VALUE IN BYTES.

-The usage method it's extremly simple.
-You many have a command line interface (WINDOWS!) e clone the repository.
+The usage method is extremely simple.
+You should have a command line interface (WINDOWS!) and clone the repository.
 PS: For this, you must have github installed on your machine :)

-Copy the command below for clone
+Copy the command below to clone

 `git clone https://github.com/berl4ngaa/datagram-calc.git `